gustawdaniel/gustawdaniel/src/content/blog/en/2022-11-29-login-page-in-nuxt3.md

 </template>
 ```

-Thats it.
-We builded super simple front with login and profile pages.
-There is no styling, no registration and even I skipped part with strapi setup.
-But thanks to these simplifications it is useful as base to speedup setting up new nuxt3 projects.
-I hope it will be usful for you and help to avoid situations like on image below:
+That's it.
+We built super simple front with login and profile pages.
+There is no styling, no registration and even
+I skipped part with strapi setup.
+But thanks to these simplifications it is useful as base to speedup setting up new
+nuxt3 projects.
+I hope it will be useful for you and help to avoid situations like on image below:

 ![](https://ucarecdn.com/dc2ca83a-d254-4988-af9e-451a4487403f/)